Support the Gardens

 Visiting the Ventura Botanical Gardens

-The Ventura Botanical Gardens (VBG) is a 107-acre world-class site with spectacular views of the California coastline, verdant agricultural vistas, the Channel Islands, and Ojai’s Topa Topa peak.
-With a 40-year master plan and already over 100,000 plants in the ground, the Gardens represent the five Mediterranean climate zones of the world; Chile, the Cape of South Africa, Southern Australia, the Mediterranean Basin, and California.
-These low water climate zones, like Ventura, allow for long-term sustainability.
+With over 120,000 plants in the ground, the Gardens represent the five Mediterranean climate zones of the world; Chile, the Cape of South Africa, Australia, the Mediterranean Basin and California.
+These low water climate zones, like Ventura, allow for long-term sustainability and are designed to replicate plant communities as they occur in nature.

 Your visit to the Gardens will begin at the Merewether Welcome Center.
 You will notice a charming gift shop, full of artisan gifts, pottery, and plants.